-Each year, Heritage Counts collates a large dataset of indicators that provide useful insights into the state of the historic environment.
+Each year, Heritage Counts collates datasets about a range of indicators that provide useful insights into the state of the historic environment.
 In most cases, these indicators have been collected since 2002, providing over 15 years of trend data.
-This year we also looked at data available on COVID-19 and its impact on the heritage sector.
+For 2021 we also looked at new data available on COVID-19 and its impact on the heritage sector.

 The evidence collected here is used by historic environment professionals to understand changes in the historic environment and to develop policies to protect it and to demonstrate its importance.

-Data is organised according to the five strategic priorities of Heritage 2020 below (you can find out more about Heritage 2020 from the Historic Environment Forum web pages).
-The data is accompanied by easy-to-use statistics in Excel spreadsheets.
-These enable year-on-year changes in the historic environment to be tracked at national, regional and, wherever possible, local level:
+The indicator datasets are organised according to the five strategic priorities of Heritage 2020 below (you can find out more about Heritage 2020 from the Historic Environment Forum web pages).
+The data are presented as easy-to-use statistics in Excel spreadsheets.
+These enable year-on-year changes in the historic environment to be tracked at the national, regional and, wherever possible, local level:

-Discovery, identification and understanding: Provides indicators on the scale and scope of the historic environment.
+Discovery, identification and understanding provides indicators on the scale and scope of the historic environment.
 England’s protected heritage assets and the natural environment